subos2008/binance-tool/README.md

 # TODO

+- rename `base_amount_held` to `base_amount_imported` and add amount bought tracking separately.
+- if we split the price movement into it's own process and have services send an event to the main trade process when there's something it needs to know - then we can do away with the behaviour of checking `trades*:*OrderId` every price tick.
+- typescript
+- re-entrant when sell orders are present
+- promise return from send_message so I can quit after messages are delivered
+- move `monitor_user_stream` out of process somehow.
+Maybe it sends to RabbitMQ with orders routed to sepecific trades.
+But most of my worst code complexities are around missing order updates so if that code can be solid it's a winner.
+Could be watch binance user stream -> rabbitMQ generic -> route per trade -> persistant queues and the updating of redis -> ping the trades themselves.
+The ping to the trades themselves could be kind of a generic re-calculate everything from redis style thing; trade would check sell orders covered the held amounts etc. Could also break out the price monitor to forward to RabbitMQ on interesting price levels too.
+So the trade process just knows what state it's in (close_to_stop, etc) and how much position size it's managing.
 - need to redis.quit() in shutdown_streams
 - if we pass `base_amount_held` it's not using that in the calc of how much to buy and it's buying the same amount again (and overwriting it in redis)
+- move to `base_amount_imported` and `base_amount_bought` ? with base_amount_held being a sum of the two.
 - we detect cancelled orders and shutDown but we don't clean up redis
 - add sentry.io
 - list-trades.js to know if there is a position on a trade trades:\$id:position